 Our extermination technique for an infestation of Black Carpet Beetle

-We suggest a commercially registered insecticide Spray application to exterminate Black Carpet Beetles.
+The application of commercially registered insecticide Spray to exterminate Black Carpet Beetles.

-When the Black Carpet Beetles comes into contact with the treated surfaces, it gets the insecticide on parts of its body and gradually the pesticide reaches the pest’s nesting environment.
-The Black Carpet Beetles expire after some time having been affected by the presence of the active ingredient of the insecticide in the pest’s biological system and also the nesting environment.
+When the Black Carpet Beetles comes into contact with the treated surfaces, the pest gets the insecticide on parts of its body, as well, gradually the pesticide reaches into and invades the pest’s nesting environment.
+The Black Carpet Beetles expire after some time having been affected by the presence of the active ingredient of the insecticide in the Black Carpet Beetles’s physiology.

 Impacts a RANGE of Pests.